What is a drawdown lifetime mortgage?

 Is a drawdown lifetime mortgage right for you?

-Borrowing money can prove difficult in later life, especially if you're retired.
+Your options for borrowing money can be more limited in later life.
 This is because lenders usually look at whether or not you have enough income to pay back your loan, as well as your age.
 This isn't the case with equity release.

 If you're aged 55 or over, you could be eligible for a drawdown equity release scheme (or another type of equity release) with no affordability checks.
 So, if you want access to regular or occasional small amounts of cash to boost your income, it could be the right option for you.